Need more information on planning for retirement?

 $49,130 | $18,880 | 1X income at that time |

-Looking at the figures above, you can see that many – if not most - people under 35 are behind the curve when it comes to saving for retirement.
-With an average salary of 25 to 34 years old at $52,9365, this may be due to expenses – including student loan debt – that outstrip income from low- or mid-level jobs.
-It may also be due to a lack of experience with budgeting and financial planning.
+Looking at the figures above, you can see that many — if not most — people under 35 are behind the curve when it comes to saving for retirement.
+The average salary of those aged 25 to 34 is $58,500, so this may be due to the fact that expenses — including student loan debt — can outstrip income from low- or mid-level jobs.7 It may also be due to a lack of experience with budgeting and financial planning.

-Saving 1x your income by age 30 is recommended to harness the power of compound interest and prepare for a comfortable retirement.
-Start saving early, even small amounts, and increase your savings rate gradually to achieve your retirement goals.
+Saving 1x your income by age 30 is recommended to harness the power of compound interest and prepare for a comfortable retirement.8 Start your retirement savings journey early, even with small amounts, and increase your savings rate gradually to achieve your retirement goals.

 Average household retirement savings | Median household retirement savings | Recommended retirement savings at age 40 |